 Before you choose an option(s) for credit card processing, it’s important to know that different processing companies have different fees and rates, typically on a

-Be sure to know the fees before selecting an option, as well as from which countries you can accept payments.
-If you are selling products with restrictions (like guns, drugs, etc.), you may also be limited in your credit card payment processing options, as some companies do not permit these types of transactions.
+When choosing a payment system for credit cards, make sure to check the fees and whether the system is even supported in your country.
+If you are selling products with restrictions (like guns, drugs, etc.), you may also be limited in your credit card payment processing options because some gateways do not permit these types of transactions.

 Advantages: fast and easy way to accept payments within your website.
 Payments and orders are automatically synced, so you can keep track of your business all in one place.